Viktor Frankl: Origins and implications of logotherapy

-Frankl's doctrine was that one must instill meaning in the events in one's life, and that work and suffering can lead to finding meaning, with this ultimately what would lead to fulfillment and happiness.
-In 1982 the scholar and Holocaust analyst Lawrence L. Langer, critical of what he called Frankl's distortions of the true experience of those at Auschwitz, and of Frankl's amoral focus on "meaning", that in Langer's assessment could just as equally be applied to Nazis "finding meaning in making the world free from Jews", went on to write that "if this [logotherapy] doctrine had been more succinctly worded, the Nazis might have substituted it for the cruel mockery of Arbeit Macht Frei" ["work sets free", read by those entering Auschwitz].
-In Pytell's view, Langer also penetrated through Frankl's disturbing subtext that Holocaust "survival [was] a matter of mental health."
-Langer criticized Frankl's tone as self-congratulatory and promotional throughout, so that "it comes as no surprise to the reader, as he closes the volume, that the real hero of Man's Search for Meaning is not man, but Viktor Frankl" by the continuation of the same fantasy of world-view meaning-making, which is precisely what had perturbed civilization into the holocaust-genocide of this era and others.
+Frankl's doctrine was that one must instill meaning in the events in one's life, that work and suffering can lead to finding meaning, and that this would ultimately lead to fulfillment and happiness.
+In 1982, the scholar and Holocaust analyst Lawrence L. Langer was critical of what he called Frankl's distortions of the true experience of those at Auschwitz, and of Frankl's amoral focus on "meaning".
+In Langer's assessment, that view could just as equally be applied to Nazis "finding meaning in making the world free from Jews".
+He continued, "if this [logotherapy] doctrine had been more succinctly worded, the Nazis might have substituted it for the cruel mockery of Arbeit Macht Frei" ("work sets free"), which was read by those entering Auschwitz].
+In Pytell's view, Langer also challenged Frankl's disturbing subtext that Holocaust "survival [was] a matter of mental health."
+He criticized Frankl's tone as self-congratulatory and promotional, so that "it comes as no surprise to the reader, as he closes the volume, that the real hero of Man's Search for Meaning is not man, but Viktor Frankl".

-Pytell later would remark on the particularly sharp insight of Langer's reading of Frankl's Holocaust testimony, stating that with Langer's criticism published in 1982 before Pytell's biography, the former had thus drawn the controversial parallels, or accommodations in ideology without the knowledge that Victor Frankl was an advocate/"embraced" the key ideas of the Nazi psychotherapy movement ("will and responsibility") as a form of therapy in the late 1930s.
-When at that time Frankl would submit a paper and contributed to the Göring institute in Vienna 1937 and again in early 1938 connecting the logotherapy focus on "world-view" to the "work of some of the leading Nazi psychotherapists", both at a time before Austria was annexed by Nazi Germany in 1938.
-Frankl's founding logotherapy paper, was submitted to and published in the Zentrallblatt fuer Psychotherapie [sic] the journal of the Goering Institute, a psychotherapy movement, with the "proclaimed agenda of building psychotherapy that affirmed a Nazi-oriented worldview".
+Pytell later remarked that with Langer's criticism published prior to Pytell's biography, the former had thus drawn the controversial parallels, or accommodations in ideology without the knowledge that Victor Frankl was an advocate (had "embraced") the key ideas of the Nazi psychotherapy movement ("will and responsibility") as a form of therapy in the late 1930s.
+Frankl submitted a paper at that time and contributed to the Göring institute in Vienna 1937 and again in early 1938, connecting the logotherapy focus on "world-view" to the "work of some of the leading Nazi psychotherapists", both at a time before Austria was annexed by Nazi Germany in 1938.

+Frankl's founding logotherapy paper was published in the Zentrallblatt fuer Psychotherapie [sic], the journal of the Göring Institute, with the "proclaimed agenda of building psychotherapy that affirmed a Nazi-oriented worldview".